khoedhur/project-1-odin-recipes/README.md

 This is the first project for the course offered by [The Odin Project](https://www.theodinproject.com/).

-This project's goal is to create a website that will contain a main page that will have links to recipes.
+This project's goal is to create a website that will contain a main page that will have links to several recipes.

 ## Skills Demonstrated

 Once completed, this project will showcase these skills:
 * Command-line basics
     * File traversal
-    * File creation
+    * Directory and file creation
 * Git & Git workflow
     * git clone
     * git add